Understanding Eviction Notices in Kentucky

 Kentucky state law doesn’t define how quickly the eviction hearing must be held after the summons and complaint have been issued.
 The local jurisdiction has the right to determine the timeframe.
 Additionally, tenants are not required to file a written answer to appear at the hearing.

-Step 4: Wait on the Tenant’s Action
+Step 4: Wait for the Tenant’s Action

 Step 5: File a Writ of Restitution

-If the tenant doesn’t move out of the property within 7 days, the landlord can file a Writ of Restitution.
+If the tenant doesn’t move out of the property within seven days, the landlord can file a Writ of Restitution.
 If the court grants the Writ of Restitution, the sheriff will remove the tenant from the property.

 Related Kentucky Court Forms